naman14/voice-ai/README.md

 - `session_id`: The id of the session to use // conversation context is managed on a per session_id basis
 - `systemPrompt`: system prompt for the chat model
 - `agentName`: name of the agent
-- `voiceSampleUrl`: The voice samples to use for voice cloning // list of file paths
+- `voiceSampleUrl`: The voice samples to use for voice cloning // can be local or remote, automatically downloads and converts to wav format if remote url
 - `language`: language
 - `speed`: speed of the speech
 - `allowInterruptions`: allow the user to interrupt the agent at any time and start a new turn of conversation